deepfence/golang_deepfence_sdk_ts/client/docs/ModelAgentPluginsStatus.md

 NewModelAgentPluginsStatusWithDefaults instantiates a new ModelAgentPluginsStatus object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAgentInstallerTracerStatus

+`func (o *ModelAgentPluginsStatus) GetAgentInstallerTracerStatus() ModelPluginStatus`

+GetAgentInstallerTracerStatus returns the AgentInstallerTracerStatus field if non-nil, zero value otherwise.

+### GetAgentInstallerTracerStatusOk

+`func (o *ModelAgentPluginsStatus) GetAgentInstallerTracerStatusOk() (*ModelPluginStatus, bool)`

+GetAgentInstallerTracerStatusOk returns a tuple with the AgentInstallerTracerStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAgentInstallerTracerStatus

+`func (o *ModelAgentPluginsStatus) SetAgentInstallerTracerStatus(v ModelPluginStatus)`

+SetAgentInstallerTracerStatus sets AgentInstallerTracerStatus field to given value.

 ### GetCloudNetworkTracerStatus